Zokrates/ZoKrates/zokrates_book/src/toolbox/trusted_setup.md

 The random beacon is the `2^n` iteration of `SHA256` over the hash evaluated on some high entropy and publicly available data.
 Possible sources of data could be:
-* The closing value of the stock market on a certain date,
+* The closing value of the stock market on a certain date
-* The output of a selected set of national lotteries,
+* The output of a selected set of national lotteries
-* The value of a block at a particular height in one or more blockchains,
+* The value of a block at a particular height in one or more blockchains
 * [League of Entropy](https://www.cloudflare.com/leagueofentropy/) (drand)

 ## Verifying contributions